Cli212/Lightweight-Language-Models-to-Generate/README.md

 ## Data

 Download the [data](https://www.kaggle.com/thoughtvector/customer-support-on-twitter).
-Use [this script](./preprocess.ipynb) to preprocess the data and save the results.
-After the preprocessing, [this notebook](./data/remove_empty_and_duplicate_questions.ipynb) can be used to remove the empty and duplicate lines from the processed data.
+Use [this script](./data/preprocess.ipynb) to preprocess the data and save the results.

 ## Train and Test